By Elin Enrooth

-If a business has a GMB account, they will have access to a new website that Google is launching that will allow them to download and order promotional materials, such as stickers.
+If a business has a Google Busines Profile, they will have access to a new website that Google is launching that will allow them to download and order promotional materials, such as stickers.

 This is a smart move for small businesses that aren’t able to create these assets on their own, but if you do have the resources, we suggest creating your own custom promotional materials.

-On Google, users are allowed to ask questions on a business’s Google My Business profile.
+On Google, users are allowed to ask questions on a business’s Google Busines Profile.
 This feature launched in the summer of 2018 and allows the business to directly respond to a customer’s questions before they go to another source.

 For a small business, it can be time-consuming to answer these questions, however, Google allows any user to answer questions directed at a business.
 This means that anyone can answer your questions and potentially provide incorrect information.
 It’s important that you make sure to answer all questions on your page so that no one is given misguided information about your business.

 If users ask questions that are irrelevant or inappropriate, you can report them.